Gordon999/Pi-MP3_Player/README.md

 =====================================================================================================================

-- Can be configured to boot to PLAY, PLAY ALBUM, RADIO or RADIO RECORD.
+- Can be configured to boot to PLAY, PLAY ALBUM or RADIO.

 - For boot to Play         : Choose track, Click on SHUFFLE if required, then press PLAY PLAYLIST, then SHUTDOWN.
 - For boot to Play ALBUM   : Choose track, then press PLAY ALBUM, then SHUTDOWN.